John 10:10 - (Jesus said) "The thief comes only to steal and kill and destroy; I came that they may have life and have it abundantly.

 I'm listening to a commercial today about a new alarm system.
 They say it works better than any other.
-They say it is easy to install, easy to use, easy to have monitored, so that your home can be safe when you are gone, safe when you are asleep -- safe all the way around.
+They say it is easy to install, easy to use, easy to have monitored, so that your home can be safe when you are gone, safe when you are asleep—safe all the way around.
 If that could only be true.

-It seems that thieves are always one step ahead of our best inventions and our best intentions.
+Unfortunately, it seems thieves are always one step ahead of our best intentions and inventions.
 That's what Jesus is getting at today.
-There are more ominous thieves than those who can break in and steal things that are precious to you.
-There are thieves that can steal what is more precious than gold, more precious than silver; they are the thieves that steal your heart and your soul away from the living God.
+There are more ominous thieves than those who can break in and steal your stuff.
+There are thieves who can steal what is more precious than gold, more precious than silver.
+There are thieves who can steal your heart and soul away from the living God.

-When you seek to live life merely for personal pleasures, personal gains, your soul is wide open to the tempter.
-And by the time you realize that, it may be too late to reclaim anything of value.
-When you work yourselves to death as if you can build a treasure trove of security for retirement, that soul is often wide open to neglecting your spirit life all along.
-The tragedy of that is that you don't have control today or in retirement.
+The obvious tragedy here is that we don't have control today or in retirement.
 Life has too many ups and downs beyond our control.
-But even if you have control today -- at least in your mind -- that's merely a sedative that dulls you to the end of all human sinful life: death.
-Death is this sinful world's constant; it's the last enemy; it's the final bargain we all lose when it comes to living life on our own, the greatest temptation of all.
+But even if we had control today—at least in our mind's eye—in the end it's a mirage.
+Death is this sinful world's constant; it's the last enemy; it's the final bargain we all lose when it comes to living life on our own: the greatest temptation of all.

-THE PRAYER: Dear Lord Jesus, give me the eyes of faith to see the difference of the life that You have for me by faith so that I might never be tempted to relinquish it to the false promises of another.
+THE PRAYER: Dear Lord Jesus, give me eyes of faith to see the difference of the life You have for me by faith so I might never be tempted to relinquish it to the false promises of another.
 Amen.